RaulitoGC/udacity-android-developer-nanodegree-course/README.md

 ### Dependencies

-As you can see this project has a lot of dependencies, in order to do it more clean I organize all the dependencie in another file, it has all the dependencies and two final variables, one for development and the another for testing.
+As you can see this project has a lot of dependencies, in order to do it more clean, it organize all the dependencie in another file, it has all the dependencies and two final variables, one for development and the another for testing.